Cumulocity-IoT/c8y-docs/content/enterprise-tenant/time-series-migration-support-bundle/time-series-migration.md

 * **Cancel migration** if tenant is in **Queued** state.
 * **Approve and finish migration** if the tenant has **Verified** state and progress is parked until the user approve the continuation of the migration flow

-The same buttons are available on loader bar in **Ongoing migration** section except **Add to queue**, adding a new tenant to the migration queue is possible only from tenant list.